lah7/breeze-dark-icons-static/README.md

-# Breeze Dark Icons — Static Edition
+# Breeze Dark Icons — Static Remix

-This repository puts together a "static" version of the **Breeze Dark** theme which fixes some issues:
+This repository puts together a "static" version of the **Breeze Dark** theme which fixes this problem:

 * [BUG 448169](https://bugs.kde.org/show_bug.cgi?id=448169) - fix the inlay icon in places being white.
    * _White inlays looks odd compared to the original dark inlays.
 Is it just me?_